Simple Whitney towers, half-gropes and the Arf invariant of a knot: Whitney towers

 \subsection{Definition of a Whitney tower}

-A Whitney disk can be used to eliminate its cancelling pair of intersection points via a {\em Whitney move} (a motion of one of the sheets guided by the Whitney disk), as introduced by Whitney for higher dimensional manifolds immersed in Euclidean space (\cite{Wh}).
-In the present 4--dimensional setting, a Whitney move will create new intersections if the interior of the Whitney disk has any ``higher order'' intersections with sheets of surfaces or Whitney disks.
-(In dimensions greater than 4, such higher order intersection points can eliminated by general position.)
-The following notion of a {\em Whitney tower} filters the condition that a properly immersed surface in a 4--manifold (boundary embedded in boundary and interior immersed in interior) is homotopic (rel boundary) to an embedding. \begin{defi} A properly immersed surface in a 4--manifold is by definition a {\em surface of order 0}.
-The {\em order of a (transverse) intersection point} between a surface of order $n$ and a surface of order $m$ is $n+m+1$.
+A Whitney disk can be used to eliminate its cancelling pair of intersection points via a {\em Whitney move} (a motion of one of the sheets guided by the Whitney disk), as introduced by Whitney for higher dimensional manifolds immersed in Euclidean space \cite{Wh}.
+In the present 4--dimensional setting, a Whitney move will create new intersections if the interior of the Whitney disk has any ``higher order'' intersections with sheets of surfaces or Whitney disks (or if the Whitney disk is not framed), whereas in dimensions greater than 4, such higher order intersection points can eliminated by general position.
+The following notion of a {\em Whitney tower} filters the condition that a properly immersed surface in a 4--manifold is homotopic (rel boundary) to an embedding.